Nikhil-Krishnan-T/Chatbot_Using_Python/README.md

 A Chatbot is an application that interacts with users like a human.
 Chatbots are typically used to resolve the most common queries that a business receives from its customers daily.

-if you want to know the CRN of your bank account, a chatbot will assist you by asking for your bank details, then it will give you your CRN.
+if I want to know the CRN of my bank account, a chatbot will assist me by asking for my bank details, then it will give me my CRN.